Skip to content

 1. Define your ICP

-Your ideal customer profile or ICP is a comprehensive description of your perfect customer.
+Your ideal customer profile or ICP comprehensively describes your perfect customer.

-In return, your ICP delivers value back to you in the form of revenue.
-They may also deliver referrals, customer insights, and testimonials.
+In return, your ICP delivers value back to you through revenue.
+They may also provide referrals, customer insights, and testimonials.

 To develop your ICP, you need to know:

 Poor quality data will result in your teams targeting the wrong people.
-Quality data ensures your teams are creating data-driven marketing and sales plans that are aimed at the right people, resulting in faster growth for your organisation.
+Quality data through popular B2B contact databases like Cognism or ZoomInfo ensures your teams create data-driven marketing and sales plans for the right people, resulting in faster growth for your organisation.

 2. Research your competitors